A list of benefits*

 Tag things in real life

-If you deal with real physical objects that also relate to something on your computer—we're just about to send an order of chorizo to Spain, and need to remember who it's for—just write the Johnny.Decimal number on a sticky note and attach it to the thing.
+If you deal with real physical objects that also relate to something on your computer—we're just about to send an order off to Acme Co, and need to remember who it's for—just write the Johnny.Decimal number on a sticky note and attach it to the thing.

 Tab completion at the command line